Mental Health for staff and students

 Support available for students

-Disclosing mental health issues can be scary, but students can rest assured that everything is completely confidential.
+Disclosing that you are struggling with how you are coping or that you have mental health issues can be scary, but students can rest assured that everything is completely confidential.

 Mental health advisors - Student Disability Services